 Do note that while this game reflects the author's Western and Northern European historical, literary, and mythological tastes, your campaign is free to make different assumptions.
 Class names, spell lists, and what equipment is available for purchase are all allowed to be changed according to Referee wishes.
-In fact, the opening of this book, about it being compost, applies to all RPG material ever produced.
 If the Referee wants it to be different in his game, then different it is.
 It's that simple.

-In this way you could decide that your campaign could have an Asian flavor, an Aztec or other Native American flavor, Egyptian, Roman,

-Greek, Arab, Indian, or even something not based on a real-world Earth culture or time period, whether it be inspired by literature or other media or your own imagination.
+In this way you could decide that your campaign could have an Asian flavor, an Aztec or other Native American flavor, Egyptian, Roman, Greek, Arab, Indian, or even something not based on a real-world Earth culture or time period, whether it be inspired by literature or other media or your own imagination.
 Whatever form of fantasy you feel attached to and comfortable with is OK to pursue.